- Excellent pricing and running costs

 The clever use of space within the cabin is also worth a mention as all four doors on the i10 can hold a decent sized water bottle – 1.0-litre up front and 0.6-litre in the rear.
 In addition, there is a decent sized glovebox, cup holders and central storage compartments.

 With competition for sales fierce in the city car segment, keeping prices attractive is essential and Hyundai has succeeded on that count.
-There are currently some special offers running that mean an entry-level S model is on sale from £8,995 (normally £9,540).
 This model is only available with the smaller 1.0-litre engine and can deliver combined fuel economy of 60.1mpg with carbon emissions of 108g/km.
 This would mean owners would face a Vehicle Excise Duty cost of £140 for the first tax year and the same for each subsequent year.

 The test car, which offered running costs of 57.6mpg and 114g/km combined would have a first year VED fee of £160 and then reduced to £140 for following years.

 The insurance rating for the i10 ranges from group 1 to 4.
 It was rated at 4 for the test car.